alexandr-mironov/php-internals-book-ru/php7/build_system/build_php.md

 ```

 By default most extensions will be compiled statically, i.e. they will be part of the resulting binary.
 Only the opcache
-extension is shared by default, i.e. it will generate an opcache.so shared object in the modules/ directory.
+extension is shared by default, i.e. it will generate an `opcache.so` shared object in the `modules/` directory.
 You can
-compile other extensions into shared objects as well by writing --enable-NAME=shared or --with-NAME=shared (but not all
+compile other extensions into shared objects as well by writing `--enable-NAME=shared` or `--with-NAME=shared` (but not all
 extensions support this).
 We’ll talk about how to make use of shared extensions in the next section.

-To find out which switch you need to use and whether an extension is enabled by default, check ./configure --help.
+To find out which switch you need to use and whether an extension is enabled by default, check `./configure --help`.
 If
-the switch is either ```--enable-NAME``` or --with-NAME it means that the extension is not compiled by default and needs
+the switch is either `--enable-NAME` or `--with-NAME` it means that the extension is not compiled by default and needs
-to be explicitly enabled. --disable-NAME or --without-NAME on the other hand indicate an extension that is compiled by
+to be explicitly enabled. `--disable-NAME` or `--without-NAME` on the other hand indicate an extension that is compiled by
 default, but can be explicitly disabled.

 Some extensions are always compiled and can not be disabled.
 To create a build that only contains the minimal amount of
-extensions use the --disable-all option:
+extensions use the `--disable-all` option:

 ```shell
 ~/php-src> ./configure --disable-all && make -jN